jzymet/Uppraisal/README.md

 ## UPPRAISAL: Optimize your sales pitch to get the maximum return.

 [Nov.
 15]: This was the project that I completed as a Data Science Fellow at Insight.
-I'm currently updating this repo actively to reflect the fuller and more up-to-date version of it.
+I'm currently updating this repo to reflect the fuller and more up-to-date version of it.
 Stay tuned.

 Problem
 -